OpenFn/docs/docs/apps/kobo-toolbox.md

    create a `calculate` question in your form with the calculation `once(uuid())`.
 This will prevent the `uuid` from updating with each submission edit.

+To uniquely identify the questions, you can use the `Data Column Name` under question options.
+This is unique within a form and it's different from what is displayed in the survey as the question itself.
+You can find more info on it in the [Kobo docs](https://support.kobotoolbox.org/question_options.html).

+Similarly, if you have multiple choice question (called `Select Many` question type in Kobo),you can specify the underlying identifier (called `XML value`) for each option.
+This is the value that you'll see when you export the collected data.

+### Exporting form metadata and submission data

+You can manually download your form metadata, such as question names and labels, question types, in XLS or XML format from the project's Form section on the web interface, see more detail [here](https://support.kobotoolbox.org/new_form.html).

+To export submission data in XLS or CSV format, follow [these steps](https://support.kobotoolbox.org/export_download.html).

 ## OpenFn Adaptor